 The database user must have permissions to:

-- List the necessary tables and views in the external database;
+- List the necessary tables and views on the external database.

 - Perform the operations Create, Read, Update, and Delete on those tables and views.